- Home

 There are different types of treatment for breast cancer.
 You may have one or more of these treatments:

-- Surgery – removes part of the breast (breast-conserving surgery) or the whole breast (mastectomy)
+- This removes part of the breast (breast-conserving surgery) or the whole breast (mastectomy).

-- Radiation therapy – uses radiation to kill or injure cancer cells
+- This uses radiation to kill or damage cancer cells.

 It is normal for you and your family to have lots of different feelings right now.
 Talking with your doctor, nurse or health care professional will help answer any questions you might have.